oskariorg/oskari-docs/md/documentation/development/tools.md

 ## Sequence Diagrams

-Framework supports generating runtime Sequence Diagrams when debug mode is enabled.
+Framework supports generating runtime Sequence Diagrams when debug mode is enabled (setting `Oskari.setDebugMode(true);`).
 Run this in browser console to get a Sequence Diagram of requests and events:

 ```javascript
 Oskari.getSandbox().popUpSeqDiagram();